 3.7 Outliers in 'Skills in Using Teaching Aids' based on the boxplot method (1.5*IQR)

-Figure 10.
+Fig. 10.
 Data Skills Using Teaching Aids in the Bloxpot Method

 The analysis of the 'Skills in Using Teaching Aids' column using the 1.5*IQR method revealed no data points falling outside the calculated lower and upper bounds.
 All 40 respondents' scores were within the expected range.
 The column in the Data Frame consistently shows for all entries, confirming the absence of outliers.
 The boxplot for 'Skills in Using Teaching Aids' visually supports the analytical findings.
 The plot does not display any individual data points beyond the whiskers, which would typically represent outliers.
 This indicates that all data points are contained within the interquartile range and its 1.5*IQR extensions.
 Based on both the statistical calculation using the 1.5*IQR rule and the visual representation in the boxplot, there are no outliers present in the 'Skills in Using Teaching Aids' data.
 The lack of outliers suggests that the scores for 'Skills in Using Teaching Aids' are relatively consistent across the respondents, without any unusually low or high values that would deviate significantly from the main distribution.
 This indicates a homogeneous group concerning this specific skill.